GEO3143 : Community Volunteering: A Geography Perspective

 Semester 1 and 2 (exact split flexible to suit the needs of the partner organisation)

-1: Introduction to the module; group-work briefing; understanding a continuum of community organising
+1: Introduction to the module; group-work briefing;community development and community organising

 2: Collaborative research methods, practice expectations and influence (guest speaker: social enterprise and cooperatives)